pingcap/docs/v3.1/reference/best-practices/massive-regions.md

 ---
 title: TiKV Performance Tuning with Massive Region Amount Best Practices
-summary: Learn how a massive amount of Regions cause TiKV performance problem and how to tune TiKV performance in this situation.
+summary: Learn how to tune TiKV performance with a massive amount of Regions.
 category: reference
 ---

 # TiKV Performance Tuning with Massive Region Amount Best Practices

 In the TiDB architecture, data is segmented into key ranges that are called Regions distributed among multiple TiKV instances.
 As data is written into a cluster, millions or even tens of millions of Regions are created.
-Too many Regions on a single TiKV instance brings heavy burden to the cluster, encumbering the performance of the whole cluster.
+Too many Regions on a single TiKV instance are a heavy burden that encumbers the performance of the whole cluster.

 This document introduces the workflow of Raftstore (a core module of TiKV), explains why a massive amount of Regions cause performance problem, and offers the methods for tuning TiKV performance.

 ## Raftstore workflow

 A TiKV instance has multiple Regions on it.
-The Raftstore module drives the Raft state machine to process the messages for Regions.
-These messages include processing the read and write requests on Regions, persisting and replicating Raft logs, processing heartbeat, and so on.
-However, an increasing number of Regions might influence the performance of the whole cluster.
+The Raftstore module drives Raft state machines to process the messages for Regions.
+These messages include processing the read and write requests on Regions, persisting and replicating Raft logs, processing Raft heartbeats, and so on.
+However, an increasing number of Regions influences the performance of the whole cluster.
 To explain this, it is necessary to first learn the workflow of Raftstore, a core module of TiKV.

 ![Raftstore Workflow](/media/best-practices/raft-process.png)

 > **Note:**
 >
-> This diagram only illustrates the working principle of Raftstore and does not represent the actual code structure.
+> This diagram only illustrates the workflow of Raftstore and does not represent the actual code structure.

-From this diagram, requests from TiDB, through the gRPC and storage modules, become the final read and write messages of key-value pairs, and are sent to the corresponding Regions.
-These messages are not immediately processed but are temporarily stored instead.
+From this diagram, requests from TiDB, through the gRPC and storage modules, become the final read and write messages of KV (key-value), and are sent to the corresponding Regions.
+These messages are not immediately processed but are temporarily stored.
 Raftstore polls to check if each Region has messages to process.
 If a Region has messages to process, Raftstore drives the Raft state machine of the Region to process these messages and perform subsequent operations according to the state changes generated from these messages.
 For example, with a write request, the Raft state machine stores logs into the disk and sends the logs to other Region replicas; sends the heartbeat information to other Region replicas when the heartbeat interval is reached.

 ## Performance problem

-From the diagram of Raftstore workflow, the messages for each Region are processed in turn.
-When Regions are in huge numbers, it takes Raftstore sometime to process the heartbeats of these Regions, which can cause some delays.
+From the diagram of Raftstore workflow, the messages for each Region are processed one by one.
+When Regions are in huge numbers, it takes Raftstore sometime to process the heartbeats of these Regions, which can cause some delay.
 As a result, some read and write requests are not processed in time.
 If the read and write pressure is high, the CPU usage of the Raftstore thread might easily reach the bottleneck, which further increases the delay and affects the performance.

 Generally, if the CPU usage of the loaded Raftstore reaches 85% or higher, Raftstore is in the busy state and becomes the bottleneck.
 At the same time, `propose wait duration` can be as high as hundreds of milliseconds.